 On a rainy day, we decided to join the locals at the swimming pool in Lyngdal.
 We paid 42€ and besides indoor and outdoor pools, there were jacuzzis inside and outside too.

 For this trip, we wanted to visit Bergen, Flam and Geringer, drive the Trollstigen and climb the Preikestolen.
-Those five items defined the route you see below.
+Those five items defined our Norway trip itinerary you see below.
 Depending on the month you’re looking at the map, the route doesn’t show correctly, as some roads are closed in the winter.

 Pin it for later